-- 9.6.13 There is no physical restriction on the offshore range of kayaks and canoes however for logistical and safety reasons most will stay relatively close to the shore, undertaking coastal rather than seaward trips.
-Due to the distance of the Hornsea Three array area from the shore, it is highly unlikely that kayaking or canoeing would occur within the Hornsea Three array area. - 9.6.14 Kayaking and canoeing have the potential to occur within the Hornsea Three offshore ECR corridor search area and landfall area.
+- 9.6.13 There is no physical restriction on the offshore range of kayaks and canoes however for area. - 9.6.14 Kayaking and canoeing have the potential to occur within the Hornsea Three offshore ECR corridor search area and landfall area.